Preeclampsia – My HELLP Syndrome Story

 At our baby shower.
 At this point in my pregnancy I was gaining weight daily from fluid retention.
 By the time Aram had arrived I had almost doubled my pre-pregnancy weight.

 At 30 weeks, I remember noticing how swollen I really was.
-I was 93lbs when I became pregnant and at 30 weeks I think I hit around 130lbs.
+I was an unhealthy 93lbs when I became pregnant and at 30 weeks I think I hit around 130lbs.
 Doctors and nurses said nothing about my weight gain except they were happy I was putting on so much because, “underweight women should really gain more than women with normal BMIs.”
-Which is a very healthy outlook of pregnancy.
-The only problem was that the weight I was gaining was water weight and no one noticed because of how thin I was to begin with.
+Which was completely correct.
+The only problem was that the weight I was gaining was water weight and no one noticed because of how underweight I was to begin with.

 me: I think I have Preeclampsia, but I’m not sure